gyaikhom/activitymap/README.md

   value relative to the maximum heatmap value in the data set.
 These colours should be specified as a gradient starting with the colour for the lowest value, and ending with the colour for the highest value.
+* `fit`: Optional parameter that allows the resizing of the activity map.
+By default, the activity map will exists inside the supplied container.
+To make the container fit the activity map, set `fit` to `true`.
+See `index.html` for example.

 If the config is unspecified, the following values will be taken by
 default: